pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 This would mean an object is just a blob.
 We lose ES indexing ability, but we gain similar behavior to PSQL.

 #### We allow ES to deduce type on it's own.
-This may be a bit error prone and require extra testing, but in theory we could define everything up to depth = 1, and leave rest to the database.
+This may be a bit error prone and require extra testing, we would only provision PSQL with types and let ES do its own type inference.

 #### CDL is not responsible for provisioning types in ES.
 Most controversial one.
 User provisions ES on their own.
 Thanks to the API that doesn't require knowledge of types by CDL, we can do that with ES but not with PSQL.

 > PROPOSAL:
-> In my opinion, we should update views to allow users to generate "deep" objects, support it currently only in ES, and with time implement PSQL specific solution.
+> In my opinion, we should update views to require users to specify types on all depth levels,
+> support it currently only in ES, and with time implement PSQL specific solution, using multiple tables.

 ## Type storage
 There are several options where types should be stored.
 In my opinion it's view responsibility to store types of columns and it's schema responsibility to store type of data.